 - Green-winged Teal sometimes switch wintering sites from year to year.
 One banding study found that individuals wintering in Texas one year went as far away as California in subsequent years.
 This lack of philopatry, or “faithfulness” to a particular site, may reflect the tendency of males that did not breed the year before to try to find mates among a different set of wintering females.

-- The oldest known Green-winged Teal was at least 20 years and 3 months, based on banding data.
-It was a female banded in 1941 in Oklahoma, and recovered by a hunter 1960 in Missouri.
+- The oldest known Green-winged Teal was at least 20 years, and 3 months.
+It was a female banded in Oklahoma in 1941 and recovered by a hunter in Missouri in 1960.